LiYingWang/Manga/README.md

     Binder](http://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/LiYingWang/Manga/master?urlpath=rstudio).
     <!-- badges: end --> to open Rstudio in the browser.
 It may take a
     few minutes.
-2. The README.Rmd will show up directly in the upper left pane, if not, click on README.Rmd in the lower right pane to open this file.
+2. Click on README.Rmd in the lower right pane to open this file, which will show up at the upper left pane.
 3. Run the code chunks from the beginning and interact with the first plot by moving your mouse cursor over the point to see the title of each Manga.